 More than 8,000 participate in 27th Annual Race for the Cure

-A particular focus will be on reducing disparities among African American women in metro Atlanta, as they are 40% more likely to die of breast cancer than their white counterparts.
+A particular focus will be on reducing disparities among African American women in metro Atlanta, as they are 40 percent more likely to die of breast cancer than their white counterparts.

 “As a breast cancer survivor myself, Race for the Cure is one of my favorite events,” said Cati Diamond Stone, executive director of Komen Atlanta.
 “It is a day of celebration for the lives saved and a day to honor those we have lost.
 We are proud to be a part of a community that joins forces each year to take action in the fight against breast cancer.
 Today’s huge turnout proves that Atlanta is More Than Pink.”

 Additionally, more than 500 volunteers were in attendance.
-For more information, visit http://komenatlanta.org.
+For more information, visit komenatlanta.org.